onesoft-sudo/invention-docs/docs/controllers/action_methods_and_their_work.md

 # Action Methods and Their Work

 There are some standard controller actions which can be used to enhance your app's code.
+You're not forced to use these methods, but it is recommended to do so.

 ### The `index()` method